Arjun-G-Ravi/Non-AI-Notes/03_Data Structure and Algorithms/Data Structures/06_Heap/main.md

   - Parent > Child: Max heap
   - Child > Parent: Min heap

-# For codingm in Python
+# For coding in Python

 - Create heap as heapq.heapify(list)
 - heappop() and heappush() to add and remove